GET CHECKED AHL

 If your test results may cause you stress or anxiety, our team of behavioral health experts are available for appointments.

 At AHL, we have tools to help you remain HIV negative.
-Pre-exposure prophylaxis (PrEP) is a safe, daily pill that, if taken as directed, significantly reduces the chances of people getting HIV.
-Taking PrEP and getting regularly tested for sexually transmitted infections can help reduce the risks of acquiring HIV infection.
+Pre-exposure prophylaxis (PrEP) is a safe, daily pill that, if taken as directed, significantly reduces your chance of contracting HIV.
+Taking PrEP and getting tested for sexually transmitted infections regularly can help reduce the risks of acquiring HIV infection.
 If you are interested in getting on PrEP, we can link you to an expert HIV/STI specialist who can prescribe you PrEP and other sexual health resources.

 It is important for people who test positive for HIV to start medical care and take medicine to treat HIV as soon as possible after diagnosis.
 At AHL, all individuals who test positive for HIV are offered starter packs of medications until their prescription is filled.
 We will get you into an AHL clinic for follow-up labs on the same or next day, at which point you will receive your antiretroviral (ART) starter pack.
 Case managers are available to assist with applying for all sources of financial assistance a person is eligible for receiving to pay for the costs of on-going medications.